Frequent Service Corridor

 BACKGROUND

 Ben Franklin Transit deployed its first two frequent service routes on June 21, 2021.
-Route 1 runs from the Knight Street Transit Center to Three Rivers Transit Center, travels to downtown Kennewick and East Pasco via Clearwater Avenue, and ends at the 22nd Avenue Transit Center.
-Route 3 connects from the 22nd Ave Transit Center and travels through central and downtown Pasco to the Dayton Transfer Point in Kennewick.
+Route 1 runs from Knight Street Transit Center to Three Rivers Transit Center, travels to downtown Kennewick and East Pasco via Clearwater Avenue, and ends at the 22nd Avenue Transit Center.
+Route 3 connects from the 22nd Avenue Transit Center and travels through central and downtown Pasco to the Dayton Transfer Point in Kennewick.
 These routes connect metro areas and are considered Frequent Service Corridor (FSC) routes, providing reliable service at intervals of 15 minutes or less for most of the day.
 This allows for convenient transfers from other routes without the need to consult a schedule.

 THE NEED TO UPDATE FSC ROUTES